-Jeremiah lay upon his back, splayed upon Reuben’s bear pelt, bare-chested with his trousers pulled down to his ankles.
-His sister sat atop Jeremiah still wearing her night gown, though it was brought up about her waist.
-Reuben watched as she rode down upon Jeremiah, her hands down upon his chest, her face turned slightly upwards, mouth agape as she panted her pleasure.
-Jeremiah’s hands were placed upon her hips and he grunted each time she drove herself down upon him.
-His eyes, reflecting the burning firelight, looked upon his sister lustfully.
+Jeremiah Woesby lie naked upon his back, splayed upon Reuben’s bear pelt, with Eliza sitting astride his waist, her nightgown gathered up about her midriff.
+Reuben watched as she forced herself against Jeremiah, hands upon his chest, face turned slightly upwards, and mouth agape as she panted her pleasure.
+His eyes, reflecting the burning firelight, looked upon Eliza lustfully.
 He moaned loudly and he pulled her down upon his chest, panting, his body shuddering intensely.

-Reuben smiled down upon Jeremiah and he pulled his father’s pistol from his trousers, which were hung upon the post of the bed.
-He could hear the elder’s heavy breath as he himself sighed heavily and pulled back the hammer of the pistol.
+Reuben slid back from the edge and pulled his father’s pistol from his trousers, which were hung up on the bedpost.
+He could hear Jeremiah’s heavy breath as he himself sighed heavily and pulled back the hammer of the pistol.

-The elder, opened the front door, pants up to his waist and and single bright red suspender over one shoulder.
-He dared not chance a glance back as he made his exit, bare-footed, through the door and across the clearing, toward the woods to the west.
+Woesby opened the front door, pants up to his waist and a single bright red suspender over one shoulder.
+He dared not chance a glance back as he made his exit, bare-footed, through the opening and across the clearing, toward the woods to the west.

-Six years later as Reuben walked through the familiar wood, following the blood trail left by a white tail he had wounded with his rifle, he stumbled upon a rock formation at the bottom of a hollow he had never set foot within.
-He motioned for his sister’s son, Noah, to follow, and together, they slid down the slope, to where the deer lay on its side, panting, tongue askew.
+Six years later as Reuben walked through the familiar wood, following the blood trail left by a small whitetail deer he had wounded with his rifle, he stumbled upon a rock formation at the bottom of a hollow he had never set foot within.
+He motioned for his sister’s son, Noah, to follow, and together they slid down the slope, to where the deer lay on its side, panting, tongue askew.